se-edu/learningresources/contents/uix/refining-ux-skills.md

 Applying UX skills and being able to communicate your ideas/results clearly to your clients based on the questions listed above helps you to sell the true value of your design work.

 ## Summary
 Being a UX designer requires tenacity as a lot of the responsibility, i.e. be it approaching a right mentor, determining a right course syllabus for yourself or approaching a local organisation for potential work, ultimately falls on you.
-Hopefully the tactics and ways to avoid common pitfalls helps to make the process easier to understand.
-Bear in mind that the tactics are not used exclusively, as all of them can be applied simultaneously in your journey of mastering UX Design skills.
+Therefore, knowing the tactics and solutions to common pitfalls would definitely help clarify the steps needed to refine your UX skills.
+Bear in mind that the tactics are not used exclusively, as all of them can be applied simultaneously in your journey of mastering UX Design.

 ## Additional Resource(s)
 1. [List of Meetups/Conferences/Resources in Singapore](http://interface.sg/)